FarFar-Tech/FarFar-Tech/README.md

 Machine Learning, Deep Learning, Computer Vision, and Remote Sensing.
 --->

 - 👻📊 My articles published in different conferences and journals can be found here: https://scholar.google.com/citations?user=gNB1jdYAAAAJ&hl=en

 - What I cover in this repo is as follows:

-1. Data analysis and Pre-processing data -> improting libraries, importing datasets, handling missing data points, encoding categorical data, splitting datasets into test set and training set, feature scaling, and outliers deals.
-Furthemore, you can find codes about some famous and foundational libraries, such as Seaborn, Matplotlib, Pandas, and Numpy.
+1. Data analysis and Pre-processing data -> importing libraries, importing datasets, handling missing data points, encoding categorical data, splitting datasets into test sets and training sets, feature scaling, and outliers deals.
+Furthermore, you can find codes about some famous and foundational libraries, such as Seaborn, Matplotlib, Pandas, and Numpy.

 ![image](https://github.com/user-attachments/assets/f369ea1d-ac34-4b29-99df-cf67f6ae700c)